JakubMelka/PDF4QT/README.txt

 1. ACKNOWLEDGEMENTS

-This software is based in part on the work ofthe Independent JPEG Group.
+This software is based in part on the work of the Independent JPEG Group.

 Portions of this software are copyright © 2019 The FreeType Project (www.freetype.org).
 All rights reserved.